UAE VAT Late Payment Penalty: Complete Guide for 2026

 • Power of attorney (if return filed through registered tax agent)

-Tip: FTA is very strict on this penalty reconsiderations.
+Tip: FTA is very strict on this penalty reconsideration.
 It is accepted only for factual or procedural mistakes, not for oversight or misunderstanding the provisions.
+If an error in the return or submitted data affected the tax amount, you may also need to file a voluntary disclosure depending on the case.

 Fine Waiver and Relief Eligibility